MarcWeber/dummy/README.md

 What does the solver do exactly?
-If a package says "I depend on package B", it finds that package B, and if there are multiple versions it chooses the best one. "best" is configurable.
-It could be "bleeding edge" or "stable" depending on what YOU prefer.
+If a package says "I depend on package B", it finds that package B, and if there are multiple versions it chooses the best one.
+The meaning of "best" is your choice.
+It could be "bleeding edge" or "stable" or you could be forcing 'recipe found at github/name/repo' depending on what YOU prefer.

 PACKAGE DATABASE